Follow the Roadmap

 1.2 How to identify the Living Wage Benchmark?

 Companies need reliable living wages for every region they source from to calculate living wage gaps (=living wage – current wages).
 IDH is committed to assisting companies in measuring potential gaps between current wages and credible living wage benchmarks that are applicable to their locations.
-The full-fledged Anker methodology is widely accepted, and it has played an important role in catalyzing wage improvement in global supply chains.
+The full-fledged Anker methodology is widely accepted, and it has played an important role in catalysing wage improvement in global supply chains.
 IDH recommends the use of this methodology, which is supported by members of the Global Living Wage Coalition that IDH works with.

 Additionally, IDH acknowledges that there are other methodologies available to calculate living wage benchmarks.
-IDH has developed a process to recognize other robust living wage benchmark methodologies that are available in the market which can be used when an Anker methodology benchmark is not available.
+IDH has developed a process to recognise other robust living wage benchmark methodologies that are available in the market which can be used when an Anker methodology benchmark is not available.

 Click here to read our complete Recognition Process description